mflatt/web-macro-tutorial/README.md

 ----------------------------------------

 You're ready to go.
-The rest of this is a crash course in Racket notation for those who have never seen parentheses before.
+The rest of this is a crash course in Racket notation for those who have never used parentheses before.

 Function Calls and Definitions (5 minutes)